-Follow best practices for physical switches, switch connectivity, VLANs and subnets, and access port settings.
+Follow the best practices for physical switches, switch connectivity, VLANs and subnets, and access port settings.

 Top of Rack Physical Switches